CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

   - API Gateway as Reverse Proxy
     - Created a sequence diagram that shows the interactions between the user, API Gateway, and microservices
 - Documented prioritisation of non-functional requirements in a table
+  - justified the use of an API gateway and the trade-off between Security and Performance